LesFerch/RightClickTools/doc/v2/README.md

 This program provides a set of powerful shortcuts and tools that are described in detail below.
 Where appropriate, the tools can be run as the current user, Administrator, or **TrustedInstaller**.
 The tool set is also user-extendable.

 The tools may be run directly via the built-in launcher or added to the Explorer right-click context menu.
-Both the classic and new context menu are fully supported.
+Both the classic and modern context menu are fully supported.
 See the installation section below for details.

 The tools are compatible with Windows 7 and above, 32 bit and 64 bit, standard and administrator users, multiple users on the same computer, and long paths.